 The Australian Government is committed to working with the states and territories, fire and police agencies and the criminal justice system to develop a national approach to reducing and preventing bushfire arson.
-In 2009 the Attorney-General established an annual National Forum for the Prevention of Bushfire Arson to promote more effective and collaborative means of preventing and deterring bushfire arson across Australia.
-Recommendations from these forums have lead to a National Work Plan to Reduce Bushfire Arson in Australia, a nationally accredited Wildfire Arson Investigation Course being established and the development of the Bushfire Arson Prevention website as a community awareness tool.
+In 2009 the former Attorney-General established an annual National Forum for the Prevention of Bushfire Arson to promote more effective and collaborative means of preventing and deterring bushfire arson across Australia.
+Recommendations from these forums have led to a National Work Plan to Reduce Bushfire Arson in Australia, a nationally accredited Wildfire Arson Investigation Course being established and the development of the Bushfire Arson Prevention website as a community awareness tool.

 National Aerial Firefighting

-In the 2007-08 Budget, the Australian Government committed $41.2 million over four years, under the National Aerial Firefighting Arrangements, to more efficiently and effectively address the risk of bushfire across Australia.
+In the 2007–08 Budget, the former Australian Government committed $41.2 million over four years, under the National Aerial Firefighting Arrangements, to more efficiently and effectively address the risk of bushfire across Australia.
 Following the 2009 Victorian bushfire crisis, funding was increased to $14 million annually to extend Australia’s aerial fire fighting capability.